Publishing Grants & Prizes

 The Cultural Services of the French Embassy, the French-American Foundation and PEN American Center award translation prizes for fiction, non-fiction and poetry.

 1) FRENCH VOICES AWARD

-Applications must be made electronically: the e-form will be available on this webpage from September 7th through February 18th, 2014.
+Applications must be made electronically: the e-form will be available on this webpage until August 29th, 2014.